 Suicide risk assessment is a core competency that all psychiatrists must have.1 A competent suicide assessment identifies modifiable and treatable protective factors that inform patient treatment and safety management.2 Psychiatrists, unlike other medical specialists, do not often experience patient deaths, except by suicide.
 Patient suicide is an occupational hazard.
 A clinical axiom holds that there are 2 kinds of psychiatrists: those who have had patients commit suicide—and those who will.

-Psychiatrists and other mental health professionals leave voice mail messages on their office phones advising patients what to do in case of an emergency.
-But when a suicidal patient in crisis calls the psychiatrist and hears the recorded message, "If you have a 'true' emergency, go to your nearest emergency room or call 911," the patient's risk of suicide may increase.
+When a suicidal patient in crisis calls the psychiatrist and hears the recorded message, "If you have a 'true' emergency, go to your nearest emergency room or call 911," the patient's risk of suicide may increase.